clash-lang/docs.clash-lang.org/tutorial/src/first-steps/sequential.md

 macT :: Num a => a -> (a, a) -> (a, a)
 ```

-The `Clash.Prelude` library contains a function that creates a sequential circuit from a combinational circuit that has the same Mealy machine type / shape of `macT`:
+The `Clash.Prelude` library contains a function that creates a sequential circuit from a combinational circuit that has the same Mealy machine type/shape of `macT`:

 ``` haskell
 mealy ::